Sunak ‘not aware’ of other Tory candidates facing probe over betting allegations

 Rishi Sunak has said he is “not aware” of any other Tory candidates facing investigation by the gambling watchdog over allegations of betting on the General Election.

-The Prime Minister said the Conservatives had been carrying out their own “internal” probe and “will act” if it finds any wrongdoing over the scandal that has engulfed the party.
+The Prime Minister said the Conservatives had been carrying out their own internal probe running alongside the inquiry and “will act” if it finds any wrongdoing over the scandal that has engulfed the party.

 “(The Gambling Commission) don’t talk about the individuals that they are investigating,” the Prime Minister told journalists on the campaign trail in Edinburgh on Monday.